cdktf/cdktf-provider-google/docs/secretManagerSecret.csharp.md

 This is always provided on output, regardless of what was sent on input.
 A timestamp in RFC3339 UTC "Zulu" format, with nanosecond resolution and up to nine fractional digits.
 Examples: "2014-10-02T15:01:23Z" and "2014-10-02T15:01:23.045123456Z".
+Only one of 'expire_time' or 'ttl' can be provided.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.2.0/docs/resources/secret_manager_secret#expire_time SecretManagerSecret#expire_time}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.3.0/docs/resources/secret_manager_secret#expire_time SecretManagerSecret#expire_time}

 ---